milad055/Tic-Tac-Toe/README.md

 Note:
-This is a plyer vs player Tic-Tac-Toe game Build by java in Vs code.
+This is a plyer vs player Tic-Tac-Toe game build by java in Vs code.

 ## Getting Started